matoblac/my-ecs-app/backend/src/domain/team/ReadMe.md

 # Why do you care about teams?

+TODO make the style of this readme more consistent with the other readmes

 This architecture is meant support both solo users and teams, depending on user joins a team or not.

 *Note: this system isn't meant to both start a private user and then join a team later vise versa because, they aurora tables are not designed to support this(perhaps?
 Need to confirm TODO)